SalihAlwassiti/Git-Event-Data-Pipeline/README.md

 A Medallion Architecture was implemented to structure the transformations across three layers:

-* **The Bronze layer** stored ingested data from Airbyte.
+* **The Bronze layer** stored ingested data from Airbyte in tabular format.
 During ingestion, JSONL was converted to CSV, and the data was then stored without further transformations.

 * **The Silver layer** processed and parsed the JSON event fields, cleaned the data, and extracted only the relevant attributes needed for analysis.

-* **The Gold layer** consisted of multiple aggregated tables designed for analytics, including event summaries, contributor activity metrics, repository activity metrics, time-based distributions, and breakdowns of bot versus organization activity.
+* **The Gold layer** consisted of multiple aggregated tables designed for analytics, including event summaries, contributor activity metrics, repository activity metrics, time-based distributions, and breakdowns of bot and organization activity.

 All transformations were designed to support incremental updates to ensure scalability and efficiency.